ABaigashov/astromodel-development/README.md

 ```
 # Installation of Docker and docker-compose on Mac #
 To install Docker and docker-compose on MacOS, you need to go [this page](https://docs.docker.com/docker-for-mac/install/),
-choice intel/apple<br> processor version, download and install docker as normal Mac application.
+choice intel / apple<br> processor version, download and install docker as typical *Mac application*.
 After that, you need
-to run<br> this app, close all docker windows and keep this in tray the icon of docker will be shown in topbar menu<br>
+to run<br> this app, close all docker windows and keep this in tray the icon of `Docker` will be shown in topbar menu<br>

 # Our code utilities #